mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

         print "Points written sucessfully to file"
 ```

-The `.writerow` method is great for writing out various values that in the simplest CSV form.
+The `.writerow` method is great for writing out various values in the simplest CSV form.

 ## Writing out a dictionary object